sachagavino/radprocess/README.md

 # radprocess Version 1.0.0

 ## Introduction
 Radprocess is a pipeline that converts RAMSES output for radiative tranfer postprocessing.
+It uses the web interface Gradio, which provides an intuitive way to build and run your postprocessing pipeline.

 ## User's guide
 It is strongly recommanded to read the installation procedure in the radprocess documentation [here][1].